-Placing themself between the ball and the opposition player prevents the other player from being able to steal the ball from the defender and potentially set up an attack.
+Placing themself between the ball and the opposition player prevents the other player from stealing the ball from the defender and potentially setting up an attack.

 A good defender will have mastered this ability and use it well and often.

 The best way to improve in this area is to practice.